Literature Lectures Lecture Links

 |Problem Set#||Issue Date||Submission Date|

 The deadline for submitting solutions is 3 PM on the submission date.
 Solutions are to be submitted to the Student Service Centre as handwritten (recommended) or typeset hard copies.
+The procedure for hard copy submission is explained on the Student Services' Coursework Submission page.
+This page also provides a link to the standard cover sheet that should be used.
 Model solutions will normally be released shortly after the deadline.
 Marks will be released through Moodle and marked solutions will be returned via the Student Service Centre.

 To make quick marking and feedback possible, and as model solutions will be released shortly after the submission deadline, late submissions will not be considered.
 Extenuating circumstances affecting a single problem set are addressed by the rule that only the four best solutions count.
 In case of valid extenuating circumstances affecting two or more of the problem sets, suitable arrangements will be made.